Gepuy/SimpleCameraApp/README.md

+Let's update the README to reflect the accurate implementation details, mentioning the use of `react-native-view-shot` instead of `expo-image-manipulator` for the overlay functionality.

+Here is the revised README:

+---

 # Simple Camera App

 This React Native project implements a simple camera application that allows users to capture an image of food, overlay the app's logo, add a hardcoded macro description, and save the modified image to the device's storage.